ForestAdmin/agent-nodejs/docs/connectors/relationships.md

 WHERE books.title LIKE 'Found%'
 ```

-In that simple case, the request will be transparently split and its result merged in a three step process.
+The request will be transparently split and its result merged to produce the same output that if the origin query was run.

 ```sql
 -- Step 1: Query database containing books (including foreign key)